subh007/atrium-docs-temp/Release16A/ONOS-Router-16A/Configuring-ONOS-Router-16A.md

     admin@atrium16A:~$ sudo ./router-deploy.py

 You will now need to connect your hardware switch to the controller and Quagga.
-There are some special requirements for doing so that are described in the [Hardware Switches](https://github.com/onfsdn/atrium-docs/wiki/Hardware-Install-ONOS-Router-16A) installation guide.
+There are some special requirements for doing that, described in the [Hardware Switches](https://github.com/onfsdn/atrium-docs/wiki/Hardware-Install-ONOS-Router-16A) installation guide.